 Determine where to put the pond.
 Once you have considered everything, such as the sun, soil, and things in the area such as trees or rocks, you need to stake out the territory to know where to dig and get an idea of what size to be.

 After you have staked the area out, you can start digging.
 Usually, anywhere from three to five feet down will be sufficient for most ponds.
 If one chooses a liner, check so there is no chance that a leak will happen.
-Next, you will want to attach the pump to the water tank that you will be using.
+Next, you will want to attach the pump to the water tank you will use.
 Most of these come with a hole for this to be inserted.
 Lay the pump hose along the bottom of the pond to start the water placing, and you can place stones around the house to hold it in place.
-After you have secured the pump and hose and water flowing nicely, add the water plants.
+After you have secured the pump and hose and the water is flowing nicely, add the water plants.

 Choose plants that grow well in a very moist environment.
 Have a plan on where these will be placed.
 Talk with someone at your local nursery to see what works in your climate area and your particular landscape.
 Once you have planted what you desire and everything looks good, turn your water on and let your pond become a fantastic focal point in your landscape.
 Check on its functioning every few days and ensure the water stays nice and clean.
 Water gardens are a place to relax and enjoy your natural area with the lovely sound of running water right next to you.
 Water ponds and water features can make an area relaxing and enjoyable.